knime/knime-business-hub-public/networking/ingress-nginx/README.md

 In [ingress.yaml](ingress.yaml) you'll find Ingress resources needed for KNIME Business Hub that can be further configured to fit your desired ingress strategy.

-You will need to replace the `<business-hub-namespace>` placeholder with the namespace KNIME Business Hub is installed in, for example using `sed`:
+You will need to replace the `<business-hub-namespace>` and `<istio-system-namespace>` placeholders with the namespace KNIME Business Hub and Istio is installed in, for example using `sed`:

 ```
 sed -i "s/<business-hub-namespace>/knime-business-hub/g" ingress.yaml
+sed -i "s/<istio-system-namespace>/knime-business-hub-istio/g" ingress.yaml
 ```

 In each Ingress resource you will also need to replace the `<baseurl>` placeholder with the Webapp URL configured in the KOTS admin console, for example using `sed`: